by Janine Spencer, M.A., Wildlife Management

 (Photo credit: Burrowing Owl at irrigation ditch, © Kim Otero)

 One good spot to view birds is from Sanders Road.
-Take the Avra Valley exit at Interstate-10 , north of Tucson, and head west on Avra Valley Road to Sanders Road.
-Turn north on Sanders Road.
-After about 1.5 miles, you will come to cattle pastures, just south of the Santa Cruz River, that are often flooded during the growing season.
+Take the Avra Valley Road exit off of Interstate 10 , north of Tucson, and head west on Avra Valley Road to Sanders Road.
+Turn right on Sanders Road.
+After about 1.5 miles, you will come to some cattle pastures, just south of the Santa Cruz River, that are often flooded during the growing season.
 There are frequently White-faced Ibis, Egrets, and ducks wading and foraging in the fields.
-Continue north on Sanders Road and during breeding season.
+Continue north on Sanders Road.
 If you turn west from Sanders onto Barnett Road (a dirt road), go about one mile, and then turn north again onto Wentz Road, you will pass a pond created by tail-water from the irrigated fields.